ivanoats/Full-Stack-JavaScript-Engineering/communication/connect_to_irc.md

-  * Inernet Relay Chat (IRC) despite being an ancient chat protocol, is highly used in the JavaScript, Node.js, and general web development community.
+Internet Relay Chat (IRC) despite being an ancient chat protocol, is highly used in the JavaScript, Node.js, and general web development community.
 It's __important__ that you're familiar with it and can utilize it for help and to connect with others in the community.
 We have our own channel to model this